Jessica Plummer: Career

 In November 2012, music manager David Cooper began a three-month process of auditions for a new girl group to be signed to RCA Records UK.
 Plummer, as well as Amira McCarthy, were separately scouted while shopping in London, while Shereen Cutkelvin and Asami Zdrenka were found via their solo YouTube videos.
 In February 2013, it was announced that Plummer, alongside Cutkelvin, McCarthy, and Zdrenka made the line-up of new British girl group Neon Jungle.
 They chose the name Neon Jungle, which was derived from their song "Welcome to the Jungle", to reflect that the members were "all individual and quite different".
 According to Plummer, "it's like neon is bold, bright, strong individual characters and then the jungle part is the madness".
 In July 2013, Neon Jungle released their debut single "Trouble", which entered the UK Singles Chart at number 12 and reached the top 10 on the US Billboard Dance/Electronic Digital Songs chart.

 In October 2013, Plummer, with Neon Jungle, supported Jessie J on select dates of her Alive Tour.
 The following month, the group performed at the annual Victoria's Secret Fashion Show.
 Also in October 2013, Plummer made her television debut in British science fantasy television series Wizards vs Aliens as Chloe Martin.
-She portrayed the role for two episodes.
+She played the role for two episodes.
 In November 2013, Neon Jungle's second single, "Braveheart", was released in the UK.
 The song peaked at number four on the UK Singles Chart and at number 19 on the ARIA charts.
 On 28 July 2014, Neon Jungle released their debut album Welcome to the Jungle, which entered the UK Albums Chart at number eight.
 The album also entered the ARIA charts, debuting at number 48.
 On 6 July 2015, Neon Jungle announced via their Facebook page that they were disbanding.